tmux-python/tmuxp/doc/about.rst

 About
 =====

-tmuxp helps you manage your text-based workspaces.
+tmuxp helps you manage tmux workspaces.
 Its BSD licensed.

-Internally, tmuxp is an object relational mapper on top of tmux.
+tmuxp is build upon an object relational mapper for tmux.
 End-users may use YAML, JSON and :py:obj:`dict` configurations to launch workspaces like `tmuxinator`_ and `teamocil`_.

 To jump right in, see :ref:`quickstart` and :ref:`examples`.